Slow-Cooker Tomato Confit – Recipe! Image 1

 2. Cook on low heat for 6 hours.
 Remove lid and let cool for an hour.

-3. Ladle into freezer containers, reserving some to store in the refrigerator to use.
+3. Ladle into freezer containers, reserving some to store in the refrigerator to use right away.
 Enjoy!

 Previous Post Next Post